-To address these issues, a primary gateway is proposed to the north, where a new proposed roundabout will replace the former Medical Surgical Building.
+In addition, a primary entryway is proposed to the north, where a new proposed roundabout will replace the former Medical Surgical Building.
 This strategic redesign will not only address existing traffic conflicts due to the two adjacent traffic signals along Crownsville Road but will also create a clear and welcoming entrance to the park.
 The main entrance to the park will be relocated on the southern leg of this roundabout, efficiently rerouting traffic from Generals Highway and reducing traffic backups on Crownsville Road.

-Fairfield Loop Road will enter the roundabout at the westernmost leg, while Crownsville Road will connect at the easternmost quadrant, facilitating smooth and organized traffic flow throughout the area.
+Fairfield Loop Road will enter the roundabout at the westernmost leg, while Old Crownsville Road will connect at the easternmost quadrant, facilitating smooth and organized traffic flow throughout the area.
 This reconfiguration will eliminate one of the existing back-to-back traffic signals, thereby enhancing vehicular safety by concentrating turning movements at the roundabout.